mahhov/bash-scripts/imageCompare/readme.md

 - `compareImages.sh kill` kills all opened displays. useful when u find urself with 10+ overlay images open

+- adding `select` as the first argument (e.g. `compareImages.sh select base`) will allow u to select the window to capture instead of automatically using the focused window, particularly useful for running from command line.

 ## useful bindings

 i've found the following keyboard shortcuts useful: